Barbara Grizzuti Harrison: Journalism, travel writing and fiction

 Harrison wrote for many of the leading periodicals of her time, including The New York Times, the Los Angeles Times, The New Republic, Harper's, The Atlantic Monthly, The Village Voice, The Nation, Ladies' Home Journal and Mother Jones.

 Among the people she interviewed were Red Barber, Mario Cuomo, Jane Fonda, Gore Vidal, Joan Didion, Francis Ford Coppola, Nadia Comăneci, Alessandra Mussolini, Barbara Bush and Oprah Winfrey.
 Because of her background, Harrison was often asked to write about movements that were perceived to be cults; she described families affected by the Unification Church and the Northeast Kingdom Community Church, and reported on the U.S. government's deadly standoff with the Branch Davidians in Waco, Texas.

 Harrison published two collections of her essays and interviews: Off Center (1980) and The Astonishing World (1992).
 Her 1992 Harper's essay "P.C. on the Grill", which lampooned the "philosophy" of popular TV chef The Frugal Gourmet, was included in the 1993 edition of Best American Essays.

 Harrison also wrote numerous travel articles covering destinations all over the world.
-She published two books about her travels in Italy, Italian Days (1989) and The Islands of Italy: Sicily, Sardinia, and the Aeolian Islands (1991).
+She published two books about her travels in Italy, Italian Days (1989), which won the American Book Award, and The Islands of Italy: Sicily, Sardinia, and the Aeolian Islands (1991).

 In 1984, Harrison published a novel, Foreign Bodies.
 She won an O. Henry Award for short fiction in 1989.